 Upper Back Pain

-At the first signs of discomfort in your upper back, seek a firm diagnosis so you don’t end up with a more serious condition.
+At the first signs of discomfort in your upper back, seek a firm diagnosis so you don’t end up with a more severe condition.
 While you may just be putting your muscles through a stressful time, it’s also possible that something more is going on with your spine.
-Call Dr. Freeman, a top rated pain management doctor in New Jersey, to get a firm diagnosis and recommendations for quickly getting your back healthy and strong again.
+Call Dr. Freeman, a top-rated pain management doctor in New Jersey, to get a firm diagnosis and recommendations for quickly getting your back healthy and strong again.

-It doesn’t matter how often you work out or how well you eat, upper back pain has a way of sneaking into your life.
-In fact, many exercise regimens can lead to a debilitating condition.
+It doesn’t matter how often you work out or how well you eat.
+Upper back pain has a way of sneaking into your life.
+Many exercise regimens can lead to a debilitating condition.
 Pain in your upper back generally refers to the discomfort and aching around your shoulders and neck.
 Although not as common or debilitating as lower back pain, upper back pain can be an agonizing experience.

-The upper and middle back consists of the thoracic spine, which is made up of 12 vertebrae that run from a spot between your shoulder blades up to the bottom of your neck.
+The upper and middle back consists of the thoracic spine, which comprises 12 vertebrae that run from a spot between your shoulder blades up to the bottom of your neck.

 Upper Back Pain Causes